A physics-informed neural network approach to the point defect model for electrochemical oxide film growth: The Point Defect Model

+where $k_j^0$ is the pre-exponential rate constant, $\alpha_j$ the charge transfer coefficient, and $\eta_j = E - E_j^0$ the overpotential for reaction $j$, with $E$ the applied potential (V) and $E_j^0$ the equilibrium potential (V).
+The single-exponential form retains only the dominant direction for each interfacial reaction: under the anodic conditions of passive film growth, metal oxidation at the metal/film interface and dissolution at the film/solution interface are both strongly irreversible ($|\eta_j| \gg RT/F$), so the back-reaction term is negligible~\cite{bosing_modeling_2023}.
+Film growth couples to the defect fluxes via

-where $\Omega$ is the oxide molar volume and $\nu_j$ the stoichiometric volume contribution per reaction.
-Initial conditions and boundary conditions at the metal/film and film/solution interfaces ensure charge and flux conservation, with detailed parameters provided in the Supporting Information.
+where $\Omega$ (m$^3$\,mol$^{-1}$) is the molar volume of the oxide and $\nu_j$ the stoichiometric volume contribution of reaction $j$.
+All boundary and initial conditions, together with all parameter values, are given in the SI (Section~S3).